Munich American High School: Dorm life

 Joseph C. D'Amato was the chief dormitory supervisor in 1965.
 61 boys and 50 girls lived in separate sections of the dormitory that year.
 Joseph D'Amato was still chief dormitory supervision in 1973–1974.

-The dormitory was scheduled to be torn down in 2013 to make room for a new school.
+The dormitory was demolished (including px-area next) in 2013 to make room for a new school (Elementary school and Kindergarten branch of European School Munich).